badshah142645/ZhenSphere/README.md

 ## What is ZhenSphere?

-ZhenSphere is a powerful Next.js-based web app builder that combines **Zheh**Sphere Code's (Cursor CLI also supported!) advanced AI agent capabilities with **ZhenSphere**'s simple and intuitive app building experience.
+ZhenSphere is a powerful Next.js-based web app builder that combines **multiple AI coding agents** (Claude Code, Cursor CLI, Codex CLI, Gemini CLI, Qwen Code, and Grok CLI) with **ZhenSphere**'s simple and intuitive app building experience.
 Just describe your app idea - "I want a task management app with dark mode" - and watch as ZhenSphere instantly generates the code and shows you a live preview of your working app.
 You can deploy your app to Vercel and integrate database with Supabase for free.

 This open-source project empowers you to build and deploy professional web applications easily for **free**.

 How to start?
-Simply login to Claude Code (or Cursor CLI), start ZhenSphere, and describe what you want to build.
+Simply login to any of the supported AI coding agents, start ZhenSphere, and describe what you want to build.
 That's it.
 There is no additional subscription cost for app builder.

 ## Features
 <img src="./assets/gif/ZhenSphere_v2_cc_4_1080p.gif" alt="ZhenSphere Demo" style="width: 100%; max-width: 800px;">

-- **Powerful Agent Performance**: Leverage the full power of Claude Code and Cursor CLI Agent capabilities with native MCP support
+- **Multiple AI Agents**: Choose from 6 powerful AI coding agents (Claude Code, Cursor CLI, Codex CLI, Gemini CLI, Qwen Code, Grok CLI) with native MCP support
 - **Natural Language to Code**: Simply describe what you want to build, and ZhenSphere generates production-ready Next.js code
 - **Instant Preview**: See your changes immediately with hot-reload as AI builds your app
 - **Zero Setup, Instant Launch**: No complex sandboxes, no API key, no database headaches - just start building immediately